 - 1. We are direct, confident and proud in what we have to say we speak boldly and with clear intention. - 2.
-We are clear about our position and our policies, and will give our members and supporters the language and tools to disseminate these. - 3.
-Collectivism is at the heart of what we do.
-Our members and supporters are crucial to all our achievements and their contributions, from doorknocking to online activism, are valued and acknowledged. - 4.
-We seek to break down the wall that creates 'us' and 'them'.
-When we say 'we' that means the whole movement and those who share our values, not an exclusive group. - 5.
-We want debate and discussion to flourish on our channels and will encourage feedback wherever appropriate. - 6.
-We make legitimate criticisms based on policy and political actions, never making personal attacks. - 7.
-We use accessible language and avoid jargon that could exclude or alienate. - 8.
+We are clear about our position and our policies, and will give our members and supporters the language and tools to disseminate these. - Collectivism is at the heart of what we do.
+Our members and supporters are crucial to all our achievements and their contributions, including door knocking, selecting candidates for public office, deciding policy and online activism, are valued and acknowledged. - 4.
+We want debate and discussion to flourish on our channels and will encourage feedback wherever

+- appropriate. - We make legitimate criticisms based on policy and political actions, never making personal attacks. - 6.
+We use accessible language and avoid jargon that could exclude or alienate. - 7.
 We put the stories and experiences of the public first.
-We prioritise the issues that affect people in their everyday lives, rather than providing news for insiders. - 9.
+We prioritise the issues that affect people in their everyday lives, rather than providing news for insiders. - 8.
 We are inventive and innovative with our digital strategy and that means experimentation.
-We need people to be open-minded to change and encourage us to offer the best digital experience possible even when that means trial and error. - 10.
-We know that not everyone will agree with us.
+We need people to be open-minded to change and encourage us to offer the best digital experience possible even when that means trial and error. - We know that not everyone will agree with us.
 Constructive criticism is welcome, but we want to create a welcoming space for our supporters, so if comments become abusive we will report them.